 Problem Statement

 A UE can use a Scheduling Request (SR) to request UL-SCH resources from the eNB for a new transmission or a transmission with a higher priority.
 SR transmission is configured by RRC.
 While the prohibit timer (sr-ProhibitTimer) is active, no further SR is initiated.
 The sr-ProhibitTimer will at latest expire after 560ms for eMTC or after 8 NPRACH opportunities for NB-IoT [7] and initiate a SR. For GEO systems the value range may not be sufficient because of the large RTT.
-The sr-ProhibitTimer may have to be modified to support IoT-NTN.
+The sr-ProhibitTimer needs to be modified for including larger values to support IoT-NTN.

 Solution Overview

 Editor’s Note: The value range of sr-ProhibitTimer for IoT-NTN needs to be decided.
+Alignment to NR NTN could be considered.

 7.2.1.4 HARQ